LazZiya/ExpressLocalization/README.md

 ## How to use
 - Install from nuget as mention above
-- Relevant localizaed resource files are available in [LazZiya.ExpressLocalization.Resources](https://github.com/LazZiya/ExpressLocalization.Resources) repo.
+- Relevant localization resource files are available in [LazZiya.ExpressLocalization.Resources](https://github.com/LazZiya/ExpressLocalization.Resources) repo.
 Download the resources project and reference it to your main web project, or just create you own resource files with the relevant key names as in [ExpressLocalizationResource.tr.resx](https://github.com/LazZiya/ExpressLocalization.Resources/blob/master/LazZiya.ExpressLocalization.Resources/ExpressLocalizationResource.tr.resx) file.
 - In your main project, define supported cultures list then add express localization setup in one step or customized steps as mentioned below

 ### One step setup:
-This step will add all below localization settings :
+This step will add all localization settings :
 ````cs
 var cultures = new CultureInfo[]
 {